What Is the Life Expectancy of a Fiberglass Pool?

 How long do fiberglass pools last?

-A fiberglass pool can last well over 50 years if it’s a good quality pool.
+A fiberglass pool can last for many decades if it’s a good quality pool.
 How do you know if your fiberglass pool is good?
 Two main things: the manufacturer is reputable, and the installation is done properly.

 The manufacturer of your pool should use high-quality materials and inspect each pool shell thoroughly before shipping it out.
-The pool also needs to be installed with precision and care to prevent spider cracks and other problems in the future.
+The pool also needs to be installed with precision and care to issues and problems in the future.

 See how we install our pools the River Pools Way to keep the pool intact and prevent future problems.